camana to Ica Bus

-Why book camana to Ica bus with redBus?
+Why book a Camaná to Ica bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from camana to Ica.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Camaná to Ica.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Camana was founded as a Spanish villa in November 1539 by Francisco Pizarro under the name of Villa Hermosa de Camana, with the purpose of establishing a urban center that served as nexus between the City of the Kings (Lima) and Cusco.
 However, the Villa Hermosa was moved to Arequipa when there were climate complications in the territory of Camana, reason why it’s said that Arequipa was founded.
 It was in 1839, in the republic period, that Villa de Camana was raised to the category of city.